 17. The Shard

 This 72 storey skyscraper was designed by Italian architect Renzo Piano.
-At just over 309 metres tall The Shard is the tallest building in the United Kingdom and the seventh tallest building in Europe.
+At just over 309 metres tall The Shard is the tallest building in the United Kingdom and the seventh tallest in Europe.

 The “Shard of Glass” opened in 2012 and the observation deck, the View from The Shard, in 2013.
-The open-air observation deck of The Shard is on the 72nd floor and it has jaw-dropping views over London.
-The View from The Shard is the highest view in the UK.
+The open-air observation deck of The Shard is on the 72nd floor and has jaw-dropping views over London.
+The View from The Shard is the highest in the UK.

 Most of the floors of The Shard are office space.
 However, it is also home to three excellent restaurants – Aqua Shard, Oblix and the particularly well rated Hutong.

 My favourite way to experience The Shard is through the wonderful Shangri La Hotel, which takes up floors 34 to 52.
-Of course, the ultimate experience is to spend the night at this beautiful hotel, but there are several not as expensive ways to experience the views.
+Of course, the ultimate experience is to spend the night at this beautiful hotel, but there are several not-as-expensive ways to experience the views.

 One of the best ways to experience the sunrise in London is to book the 630am slot at Ting, the Shangri La restaurant on the 35th floor.
 The breakfast is also outstanding.
-Or enjoy a classic English high tea mid afternoon at Ting.
+Or enjoy a classic English high tea mid-afternoon at Ting.

 My personal favourite way to watch the sunset in London is at Gong.
 Gong at the Shangri La Hotel is the highest hotel bar in Western Europe.
 Located on Level 52 of the Shard Building, this is perhaps the highest sunset view in London.

 The Gong is also a fantastic cocktail bar.
 I have visited several times.
 It is a beautiful bar but it is also quite comfortable.
-There is, of course, a bar as well as little tables that have all been placed next to floor to ceiling windows to ensure full appreciation of the amazing view.
+There is, of course, a bar as well as little tables that have all been placed next to floor-to-ceiling windows to ensure full appreciation of the amazing view.

 18. Nelson’s Column